 Exeter City v Barnet

-The M4 and onto the M5 and junction 29 is a very straight forward way to get to Exeter but the much more pleasant - and it covers a lot less miles - is the M3 westbound until junction 8 and onto the A303.
-This bypasses Basingstoke which is a bonus.
+Brief Directions By Road: The M4 and onto the M5 and junction 29 is a very straight forward way to get to Exeter but the much more pleasant – and it covers a lot less miles – is the M3 westbound until junction 8 and onto the A303.
 Remain on the A303 passing Stonehenge (is it not the most magnificent sight?) until it becomes the A30 around Honiton.
 Stay on the A30 into Exeter.
 As you pass under the M5 bridge, look out for the signs to the City Centre Now it gets tough!
 Follow signs for City Centre on the Honiton Road.
 This road becomes Wonford Hill and then Fore Street and passes through Heavitree.
 Turn right at the roundabout into Western Way (B3212) which is signposted Pinhoe and Broadclyst.
 At the next roundabout, take the second exit into Old Tiverton Road where the ground becomes signposted.
-At the top of the hill take the first left into St. James' Road.
+At the top of the hill take the first left into St. James’ Road.
 I hereby announce that these directions are taken from information provided by Exeter City FC.

-An early morning London Paddington to St James’ Park train will take around 3 hours with a possible change at Exeter St David’s.
+Directions By Train: An early morning London Paddington to St James’ Park train will take around 3 hours with a probable change at Exeter St David’s.
 St James’ Park station is right beside the ground.
+Alighting at St David’s will allow you to visit the city centre but it is a fair walk to the ground.